Everything You Need to Know About False Declines

 Rely on Technology

-However, artificial intelligence still has a long way to go before it can match the fraud-detection capabilities of the human mind.
+However, artificial intelligence still can’t match the fraud-detection capabilities of the human mind.
 People are unpredictable.
 If a customer shops in an unexpected way, making a purchase overseas, for example, it can throw a machine algorithm for a loop.

-The ClearSale ecommerce fraud solution follows a four-step process that layers the expertise of two human analysts over a proven statistical algorithm.
-The result is the lowest false decline rates in the industry.
+The ClearSale ecommerce fraud solution follows a four-step process that results in the lowest false decline rates in the industry.

 Step 1: A Customer Places an Order